Does Kratom Interact With Oxycodone (OxyContin)?

 - High-Dose Kratom (6–12 grams of dried powder)

 Kratom is well-tolerated by most users.
 Despite this, you may still experience one or more side effects.
 The best way to avoid these is by sticking with low amounts.
-The risk of side effects, including addiction, increases if you use too much kratom or use it too often.
+The risk of side effects, including addiction, increases if you use too much kratom or too often.

 Common side effects of kratom include: